salrashid123/terraform-provider-grpc-full/docs/index.md

 # gRPC Full Provider

-The gRPC-FULL provider is a utility provider for interacting with generic gRPC servers as part of a Terraform configuration.
+The gRPC-FULL provider is a utility for interacting with generic gRPC servers as part of a Terraform configuration.

-The gRPC service can return arbitrary protobuf messages that are deserialized to JSON for use in terraform.
+Use this provider to construct a gRPC request protobuf message in JSON, send it to a remote system and deserialize the binary response as JSON for use in the terraform module

 ## Example Usage